yaxu/pihkal/chapters/300-mini-notation.md

  "[a b c]@2 [d e]@3"
 ```

+In the above, the first subsequence is stretched to take up the space
+of two steps, and the second the space of three steps.
+That makes five
+in total, so the two subsequences take up two fifths and three fifths
+of a cycle respectively.

 ## Random choices with `?` and `|`

-Random choice is a quick way to introduce variety into a
+Randomness provides a quick way to introduce variety into a
 sequence.
-We'll be looking at taming randomness in Tidal as a whole in
+We'll cover randomness in detail in chapter xxx, but lets
-detail in chapter xxx, but lets have a quick look at making random
+have a quick look at making random choices within the mini-notation,
-within choices the mini-notation now.
+right now.

-A way to make a step optional is using the question mark.
-By default,
+A way to randomly skip playing a step is by using the question mark
-there'll be a 50% chance of an event playing or not.
-In the following,
+(`?`{.haskell}).
+By default, there will be a 50% chance of an event
-the second and fourth steps will be silent roughly half the time:
+playing or not.
+In the following, the second and fourth steps will be
+silent, roughly half the time:

 ```{.haskell render="audio" prefix="d1 $ "}
 sound "bd sd? bd cp?"